Grief, rupture, and the work of repair — a study of Meggialh Eikhah and accompanying texts

-This is a study of Eikhah — Lamentations — built on the Jewish calendar's own architecture for collective mourning.
+This is a study for Tisha B'Av of Eikhah — Lamentations — built on the Jewish calendar's own architecture for collective mourning.
 The arc follows Bein HaMetzarim, the Three Weeks between the seventeenth of Tammuz and the ninth of Av: three weeks of descent, a single concentrated day of rupture at Tisha B'Av, and seven weeks of comfort that follow.

 The course draws a direct line from ancient catastrophe to the grief many of us are carrying now — including, unavoidably, the devastation in Gaza and the long reckoning many Jews are doing with political Zionism — without collapsing any of it into the other, and without rushing toward hope the text hasn't earned yet.